RBVI/ChimeraX/src/core/atomic/readcif_cpp/docs/api.rst

             *pv* will be sorted in ascending order.
             Columns with negative offsets are skipped.

+        .. cpp:function:: StringVector& parse_whole_category()

+            Return complete contents of a category as a vector of strings.

+            :return: vector of strings

+        .. cpp:function:: void parse_whole_category(ParseValue2 func)

+            Tokenize complete contents of category
+            and call function for each item in it.

+            :param func: callback function

         .. cpp:function:: const std::string& version()

             :return: the version of the CIF file if it is given